squareops/terraform-azurerm-vnet/README.md

 To support our GitHub project by liking it, you can follow these steps:

-  1. Visit the repository: Navigate to the [GitHub repository](https://github.com/squareops/terraform-aws-vpc)

-  2. Click the "Star" button: On the repository page, you'll see a "Star" button in the upper right corner.
+  1. Click the "Star" button: On the repository page, you'll see a "Star" button in the upper right corner.
 Clicking on it will star the repository, indicating your support for the project.

-  3. Optionally, you can also leave a comment on the repository or open an issue to give feedback or suggest changes.
+  2. Optionally, you can also leave a comment on the repository or open an issue to give feedback or suggest changes.

 Staring a repository on GitHub is a simple way to show your support and appreciation for the project.
 It also helps to increase the visibility of the project and make it more discoverable to others.